nborsato/petitRADTRANS/docs/_build/html/_sources/index.rst.txt

 This documentation webpage currently contains an installation guide, a tutorial, a first code documentation, and an implemented retrieval example for mock JWST emission and transmission spectra.
-Also, we give a tutorial on how to calculate opacities that may be missing from our database.
+Also, we give a tutorial on how to include opacities that may be missing from our database.

 News
 ____

+**September 2020: self-scattering for emission spectra and chemical equilibrium interpolation now available**
+    pRT now includes scattering also for emission spectra, if specifically turned on (note that scattering increases the runtime), see `Scattering for Emission Spectra <content/notebooks/emis_scat.html>`_.
+Currently the self-scattering by the planetary atmosphere is included, which is appropriate for, for example, brown dwarf and directly imaged atmospheres.
+In addition, you can now download our chemical equilibrium interpolation package, which is documented in `Interpolating chemical equilibrium abundances <content/notebooks/poor_man.html>`_

 **September 2020: petitRADTRANS opacities available on the Exomol website**
-    Opacity tables created specifically in the petitRADTRANS format will soon be available on the `Exomol website <http://www.exomol.com>`_ (water is already available), also see `Chubb et al. (submitted) <http://add.add.add>`_.
+    Opacity tables created specifically in the petitRADTRANS format are now available on the `Exomol website <http://www.exomol.com/data/data-types/opacity/>`_, also see `Chubb et al. (2020) <http://add.add.add>`_ for the accompanying paper.
-    They can be installed in petitRADTRANS in an easy plug-and-play fashion.
+    The opacities can be installed in petitRADTRANS in an easy plug-and-play fashion.
     Please see Section `Adding opacities <content/opa_add.html>`_ for more information.

 **September 2020: More high-temperature atom and ion opacities available**